We are the ‘driving force’ in education!

 The school division is noted for its vast pupil transportation infrastructure.
 Transporting more than 28,000 students each day, HCPS uses a fleet of 658 vehicles.
 Of those, 627 are school buses.
 Most are Type C (conventional-style) buses, including the Blue-Bird Vision, International CE and the Thomas Saf-T-Liner C-2.
 Type D (transit-style) buses include the Blue-Bird All American FE and RE, International FE and RE and the Thomas Saf-T-Liner HDX.

-Our mission is to provide safe and reliable student transportation for all eligible students to and from school and school activities each day.
+Our mission is to provide safe and reliable student transportation for all eligible HCPS students to and from school and school activities each day.

 Zone Office Contacts